realgoodfood-nl/Real-Good-Food/README.md

  *Tell us your cravings*

-  Having lived on 5 contintents and traveled 6 (still have to hit up Antactica!), I have quite broad experience.
+  Having lived on 5 continents and traveled 6 (still have to hit up Antactica!), I have quite broad experience.
 Are you looking for something special, or is there a cuisine or meal you are craving?
 Send me a message!

 [Visit me on Instagram](https://instagram.com/popupschiedam)